kookma/TW-Commander/README.md

 Eeasy way single file (packaged version, see [manual installation](https://tiddlywiki.com/#Manually%20installing%20a%20plugin))

-* download the `commander.tid` and drag and drop to your wiki, or
+* download the `commander.tid` from packaged folder and drag and drop to your wiki, or
 * open the demo and drag the plugin from demo page and drop into your wiki

 Client-Server installation (separate files)